Blue Ridge Marathon on the Parkway

 The Blue Ridge Marathon - America's Toughest Road Marathon - is an annual marathon, half marathon, 10K, team relay, and double marathon held in both Roanoke and Roanoke County, Virginia, United States.
 Officially announced on August 12, 2009, the inaugural event occurred on April 24, 2010.
 The course starts in Downtown Roanoke and finishes in Elmwood Park.
-The race is a boutique run that attracts approximately 3000 runners.
 The beneficiary of the marathon is the Friends of the Blue Ridge Parkway, a group dedicated to the preservation of the Blue Ridge Parkway.

 The Course

 The 26.2 mi course starts in Elmwood Park in Downtown Roanoke.
 From the start, the course turns to the south along Virginia State Route 116 (Jefferson Street) prior to beginning the ascent up Mill Mountain along Walnut Street.
 From Mill Mountain, the course continues in a southwesterly course to the Blue Ridge Parkway, where the ascent up Roanoke Mountain begins at the 5.5 mi mark.
 Following the descent down the mountain, runners reenter the Parkway and make the descent down Mill Mountain near the Mill Mountain Star.
 After the descent, runners then wind along the Roanoke River and through the South Roanoke, Wasena and West End neighborhoods prior to reaching the finish in Elmwood Park.
+The race has a total elevation change on 7,430 feet.